-Sukanya Samriddhi scheme is launched with a view to encourage savings and to promote education of girl child.
+Sukanya Samriddhi scheme is launched with a view to encourage savings and to promote the education of girl child.
 The money saved under the scheme will be convenient for pursuing higher education of girl child and incentives to parent/guardian under the Income-tax Act.

 Who is eligible to open Sukanya Samriddhi account?

-The account can be opened by the parent or legal guardian of a girl child of less than 10 years of age.
+The account can be opened by the parent or legal guardian of a girl child of a less than 10 years of age.
 You as a natural or legal guardian of the children can open only one account in the name of one girl child and maximum two accounts in the name of two different girl children.
-In case of birth of twins or triplets, the condition of opening account only for two daughters is exempted.
+In the case of the birth of twins or triplets, the condition of opening account only for two daughters is exempted.

 Where to open this account?

-The account may be opened either in an authorized bank or in a Post office with minimum initial deposit of Rs.1000/-.
+The account may be opened either in an authorized bank or in a Post office with a minimum initial deposit of Rs.1000/-.

 What are the documents required for opening the account?